StanKocken/EfficientAdapter/README.md

 ## Proguard

-To be compatible with proguard you need to add this lines in your file
+This library includes the proguard configuration file.
+If you want to add it manually:

     -keepclassmembers public class * extends com.skocken.efficientadapter.lib.viewholder.EfficientViewHolder {
         public <init>(...);